Rabid Readers Reviews

 Publication Date: May 15, 2012

-Don’t get me wrong, this wasn’t his case but in recent novels it never really is his case.
+Don’t get me wrong, this wasn’t his case but in recent novels, it never really is his case.
 He’s an agent with the Bureau of Criminal Apprehension so just inserts himself into what interests him and this case, in its brutality, does.
 Lucas is more passionate about the secondary case, which is his own mugging.
 He has everyone’s favorite guy, Virgil Flowers, looking for the people who attacked him.
 I love the insertion of Flowers into the more recent books.
 Sandford said that he started writing Flowers because Lucas was getting older.
-Virgil is no replacement Lucas.
-He’s his own unique character and really shines in this novel, however brief his appearances.
+Virgil is no replacement for Lucas.
+He’s his own unique character and really shines in this novel; however, brief his appearances.

 Lucas would not be who he is without his home life but I am a reader who maintains we can get hints of that but see it mostly off screen.
 I like Letty and I’d like to see her have her own series.
 She is truly a junior Lucas.
 She plays a heavy part in this novel that some folks will believe and some won’t.
 This reader believed her role.
 She is not like other kids.
 I love the way she always has Lucas’ back.

 The story was a good one but Sandford has written better.
-I’d normally give his novels 5 stars but this one lands a solid 4.
+I’d normally give his novels five stars but this one lands a solid four.
 These baddies, while brutal, just didn’t bring me into the storyline the way Sandford’s previous baddies have.
 Still, I’d solidly recommend Stolen Prey as a better than average read.

 Right on, great review.
 I love Sanford’s books too!